secarchlab/secarchlab.github.io/README.md

 ---

-## Information to students who want to study in this lab. 配属を希望する学生の方々へ。
+## Information to students who want to study in this lab. 配属を希望する学生の方々へ

 Our research mostly uses some of following tools, and (possibly) highly requires a certain of their background skills and knowledge.
 Anyways, I believe that the most important thing is the motivation to 'continuously' study these tools.
 (Even I need to study hard and hard for nicer research!)